golnaztajbakhsh/My_Repository/README.md

 # My_Repository
-These are some exercises from high level programming, machine learning and web-application courses
+These are some exercises from high level programming, machine learning and web-application courses.